 Types of Flap Classifications

 A flap is any tissue with an intrinsic blood supply that is transferred from a donor site to a recipient site.

-There are several flap classifications systems that can each be used to describe the "flap type" - blood supply, tissue composition, movement, location.
+There are several flap classification systems that can each be used to describe the "flap-type" - blood supply, tissue composition, movement, and location.
 This means flaps can have multiple overlapping classifications, which is often a source of confusion - as illustrated below.

 How to Describe a Flap

 thePlasticsFella has created the "FLAPS MOVE" mnemonic to describe and classify a type of flap: form/composition, location, attachments, perfusion, special features, and movement of the flap.
 This memory hook is illustrated below in the diagram.